newrelic/newrelic-cli/README.md

 #### Standalone installer

-A standalone MSI installer is available on the GitHub releases page.
-You can download the installer for the latest version [here](https://github.com/newrelic/newrelic-cli/releases).
+A standalone MSI installer is available on the New Relic download site.
+You can download the installer for the latest version [here](https://download.newrelic.com/install/newrelic-cli).

 #### Powershell